Blueprinter/Apps-Script-API-Update-File/README.md

 You must turn on a button in the developer console to allow the Apps Script file to change your Apps Script files.

-You must enable the Apps Script API.
+You must enable the Google Apps Script API in the Google Cloud platform developer console.

+From the Apps Script code editor:

+* "Resources" menu
+* Cloud Platform project
+* View API console
+* Enable APIs and Services
+* Search for: Google Apps Script